 Remember that creating indices blocks writes by default, which means that the site needs to be in maintenance mode.
 Create indices concurrently in Rails to avoid this.

 Overall, we’ve enjoyed working with this method of full text search.
 Because it’s awkward to change the view we’d recommend not approaching the search too iteratively; add the tables you know you’ll want to search up front and save yourself some headache.

-For even more depth on full-text search in Postgres including materialized views, ranking of different fields, misspelling toleration, and dealing with accents, check out the Postgres full-text search is Good Enough! post by Rach Belaid or my talk on this subject Multi-table Full Text Search in Postgres.
+For even more depth on full-text search in Postgres including materialized views, ranking of different fields, misspelling toleration, and dealing with accents, check out the Postgres full-text search is Good Enough! post by Rach Belaid or Caleb’s talk on this subject Multi-table Full Text Search in Postgres.